Choose A Secure Password With 11 Tips

 6. Don't reuse passwords.

-When you change your password, pick a unique password that you've never used on any site.
+When you change a password, choose one that you have never used on any other site.

 7. Give every site a different password.